shapely/shapely/README.rst

     $ pip install shapely

-If you've installed GEOS to a non-standard location, you can use the geos-config program to find compiler and linker options.
+If you've installed GEOS to a non-standard location, the geos-config program will be used to get compiler and linker options.
+If it is not on the PATH, it can be specified with a GEOS_CONFIG environment variable, e.g.:

 .. code-block:: console

-    $ CFLAGS=`geos-config --cflags` LDFLAGS=`geos-config --clibs` pip install shapely
+    $ GEOS_CONFIG=/path/to/geos-config pip install shapely

 If your system's GEOS version is < 3.3.0 you cannot use Shapely 1.3+ and must stick to 1.2.x as shown below.